Server configuration

 browser.

-Important settings in /etc/zulip/settings.py
+Important settings in /etc/zulip/settings.py include:

 The mandatory

-settings, which are prefilled by the installer.Authentication methods, including data synchronization options like LDAP and SCIM.
+EXTERNAL_HOSTandZULIP_ADMINISTRATORsettings, which are prefilled by the installer.Authentication methods, including data synchronization options like LDAP and SCIM.

 The email gateway, which lets users send emails into Zulip.